-The Chevrolet Corvette has been built in at GM’s Bowling Green Assembly Plant in Kentucky since 1991.
+The Bowling Green, Kentucky GM plant has been pumping out Corvettes since 1991.
 Just a quarter of a mile away from the plant is the National Corvette Museum, home to some of the most rare and iconic Corvettes ever built.
 It was there, on this day in 2014, that Mother Nature started her own collection of Corvettes when a sinkhole opened up inside the museum, swallowing eight of the prized cars.

 Cover photo: The Corvette Sinkhole, via Keller North America.